glitchdotcom/Pupdates-CMS/README.md

 ### watch.json

 By default, Glitch restarts _the entire_ user app when a js file is changed (also json files and a few other file types).
-This means that the Parcel watcher and HMR would be restarted too :( this would slow down bundle updates quite a bit, and require the developer to manually refresh the preview after every change.
+This means that the Parcel watcher and HMR would be restarted too :( this would slow down bundle updates quite a bit, and require the developer to manually refresh the app tab after every change.

 Gladly, this behavior can be customised with a file called `watch.json`.
 If you look at it in this project, this is exactly what it is doing: it is telling Glitch to only restart the user app when a _backend_ files are changed, or `.env` (the file where you can store your secrets without showing them to the world, even if your project is public).

 Additionally, it is telling Glitch to run the install step (npm install) when you change package.json (since you want to get new dependencies if you add them there!).

 There is also another setting: `noSavedEvents: true`.
-By default, Glitch refreshes the preview when a change happens, even if it doesn't trigger a restart or an install.
+By default, Glitch refreshes the app tab when a change happens, even if it doesn't trigger a restart or an install.
 But we don't want that, because the HMR is updating the page for us.
-That's why we disable the "saved" events, which are the events that cause the preview to be refreshed.
+That's why we disable the "saved" events, which are the events that cause the app tab to be refreshed.
 You are right... we might probably rename the setting to `autoRefresh: false` ;)

 ### The `prestart` scripts in package.json